 Mutual Respect and Tolerance of those with different faiths and beliefs

-On Monday 14th March, Mrs. Walker and Mr. Cranney travelled to London to attend the Commonwealth Day Observance with 8 children from across KS1 and Ks2.
+On Monday 14th March, Mrs. Walker and Mr. Cranney travelled to London with 8 children from across KS1 and KS2.
 We joined together with partner schools from English Martyrs and Blessed Sacrament.
 The children had a wonderful day and crammed in so many wonderful experiences.

 The children travelled by train from Lime Street to London Euston and then across London using the Underground.
 Peter Dowd, MP for Bootle, was able to show us around Westminster Palace before the short walk over to Westminster Abbey.
-Also in attendance were the Queen, the Duke of Edinburgh, the Duke and Duchess of Cambridge, Prince Harry, Prime Minister David Cameron, former Prime Minister John Major, Ellie Goulding and Kofi Anaan, former Secretary to the United Nations.
+Also in attendance were the Queen, the Duke of Edinburgh, the Duke and Duchess of Cambridge, Prince Harry, the Prime Minister and former Prime Ministers, Ellie Goulding and Kofi Anaan, former Secretary to the United Nations.